 Being active Study doesn't always have to mean sitting down and being quiet.
-If you child loves being active, perhaps they can: - 1. do the activity themselves (cooking, carpentry, design); - 2. use real life examples to help them understand theoretical concepts; - 3. take more frequent breaks so they can get up and move about between desk time; - 4. use art and drawing to help memorize ideas and themes; - 5. study in groups and act out the material; - 6. make study sheets and flash cards to help memorize information; - 7. watch videos of people doing the activity.
+If you child loves being active, perhaps they can: - 1. do the activity themselves (cooking, carpentry, design); - 2. use real life examples to help them understand theoretical concepts; - 3. take more frequent breaks so they can get up and move about between desk time; - 4. use art and drawing to help memorize ideas and themes: - 5. study in groups and act out the material; - 6. make study sheets and flash cards to help memorize information; - 7. watch videos of people doing the activity.

-Ways you can help
+Helping them revise Ways you can help Ways you can help